mgechev/react-pstate/readme.markdown

 React.render(TickLabel(), document.getElementById('content'));
 ```

-After refresh the `TickLabel` will continue ticking from the value it has before the page was refreshed.
+After refresh the `TickLabel` will continue ticking from the value it had before the page was refreshed.

 # License